Swarna2001/FirstGithub-Project/README.md

 # FirstGithub-Project

-this is the first trying of git
+In this repo, I experiment with different git commands and try to better understand the working of git and github.